Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: Introduction

-Proposition \ref{vnegqueue0} has to be put in relation with results about left tails of exponential functionals of L\'evy processes.
-We now provide such results (that are all applicable to $Z$) for L\'evy processes that possess positive jumps.
-Let $Y$ be a L\'evy process drifting to $+\infty$ and let $\pi$ denote its L\'evy measure.
+Theorem \ref{vnegqueue0} has to be put in relation with results about left tails of exponential functionals of L\'evy processes.
+We now provide such results for L\'evy processes that possess positive jumps, which is the case we are, here, mostly interested in.
+Indeed, if the L\'evy measure of $Z$ is the zero measure then it is known, from the L\'evy-Khintchine formula, that $Z$ is a drifted Brownian motion.
+The exact asymptotic tail at $0$ of $I(Z^{\uparrow})$ is then given by Corollary \ref{vposstablequeue0}.
+Let $Y$ be a L\'evy process drifting to $+\infty$, that has positive jumps, and let $\pi$ denote its L\'evy measure (unless stated otherwise $Y$ is not assumed to be spectrally positive).
 We also define $\overline{\pi}(x) := \pi([x, +\infty[)$ for all $x > 0$.
-In the following theorem we link the left tail of the exponential functional $I(Y)$ with the L\'evy measure $\pi$.
+In the following theorem we link the left tail of the exponential functional $I(Y)$ with the L\'evy measure $\pi$.}

 \begin{theo} There is a positive constant $C$ such that for all $x$ small enough,